Kallum Watkins: Gold Coast

 In 2019, Watkins signed a contract to join NRL side the Gold Coast Titans.
 Watkins made his debut for the Gold Coast against Brisbane in Round 19 of the 2019 NRL season which ended in a 34–12 loss at Cbus Super Stadium.
+Watkins had two assists in the match.
 The following week, Watkins played for the Gold Coast against the Sydney Roosters as the club suffered its second-worst defeat since entering the competition losing 58–6 at the Sydney Cricket Ground.

 Watkins made a total of 6 appearances in his first season in the NRL as the Gold Coast finished last on the table and claimed the wooden spoon.

 In April 2020, it was announced that Watkins had quit the NRL to fly home back to England to be with his sick father.

 Toronto

-On 22 May 2020, it was announced that Watkins had signed a three-year deal with the Toronto Wolfpack in the Super League.
+On 22 May 2020, it was announced that Watkins had signed a three-year deal with the Toronto Wolfpack in the Super League. before the deal was voided as a result of Toronto being expelled from Super League due to financial problems and complications arising from the COVID-19 pandemic.
+He would end up joining Salford Red Devils.

 Salford

 On 17 October 2020, Watkins played in the 2020 Challenge Cup Final defeat for Salford against Leeds at Wembley Stadium.

 In round 21 of the 2022 Betfred Super League season, Watkins scored two tries for Salford in a 44-12 upset victory over St Helens RFC.

 In round 24 of the 2022 season, Watkins scored two tries for Salford in an upset victory over Catalans at the Stade Gilbert Brutus.

+In the 2023 Super League season, Sio played 23 matches for Salford and as the club finished 7th on the table and missed the playoffs.